gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

       alt: Vancouver Pacific Central station
 ---

-One of the longest single train journeys in the world, travelling across Cannada from Toronto to Vancouver.
+One of the longest single train journeys in the world, travelling across Canada from Toronto to Vancouver.
 I chose this direction because I wanted to end in Jasper National Park and spend a few days in Vancouver too.
 I had been to Vancouver before and vowed to come back as it is an amazing place.

 I booked this trip 9 months in advance as I knew tickets would go quickly.
 If I had more forethought (and money) I could have tried to link together more trains through America.
 Many of the passengers I met on the train were doing that.